jimmyc14/ID_of_AI_Images/README.md

 ---
 ## Getting the dataset on your machine.

 - Due to the size of the AI-GenBench compiled dataset (~100gb), we have uploaded a 40% version to huggingface.

+- IMPORTANT FOR RIVANNA: in the terminal run ```module load git-lfs``` and ```git lfs install```, this loads gits large file storage which allows us to get the data

 - Use ```git clone https://huggingface.co/datasets/szp2fv/DS6050_Ai_Detection``` to copy the dataset.
 This will take some time as the dataset is ~40 gb. https://huggingface.co/datasets/szp2fv/DS6050_Ai_Detection
 * - *note there may be a hidden .git file in the dataset that is large after cloning, feel free to delete if needed.